Generic Name: capecitabine (KAP-e-SYE-ta-been)

 - Tell your doctor or dentist that you take capecitabine before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including complete blood cell counts and blood electrolytes, may be performed while you take capecitabine.
+- Lab tests may be performed while you take capecitabine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Talk with your doctor about using an effective method of birth control while taking capecitabine.

-- Use capecitabine with caution in the ELDERLY; they may be more sensitive to its effects, especially nausea; vomiting; diarrhea; and pain, redness, and swelling of the hands or feet.
+- Use capecitabine with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Capecitabine has been shown to cause harm to the fetus.
 Do not become pregnant while you are taking it.
 Talk with your doctor about using effective methods of birth control while taking capecitabine.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking capecitabine while you are pregnant.
 It is not known if capecitabine is excreted in breast milk.
 Do not breast-feed while taking capecitabine.